jcowey/P3/pdfs/PDF_improvement_experimentation/discussion.md

      - After §22 the text of O.Berenike 4 514 is interrupted by the image under which line 3 of the text follows.

 2. Scholia minora to Iliad 1.1-12 in HTML [Lougovaya](https://journals.ub.uni-heidelberg.de/index.php/pylon/article/view/98180/93353)
+   - Here is the PDF in its [original version](https://journals.ub.uni-heidelberg.de/index.php/pylon/article/view/98180/93354)